projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

    .. note::
       You may occasionally run into the following error: ``Assertion failed in file arch/x86/vtd.c,line 256 : fatal error``.
-This is a transient issue, try to restart the VM when that happens.
+This is a transient issue;
+      try to restart the VM when that happens.
 If you need a more stable setup, you can work around the problem by switching your native host to a non-graphical environment (``sudo systemctl set-default